Ukrainian Navy: Ukrainian People's Republic navy (1917–1921)

 Sablin was unaware that at that moment the Central Rada in Kyiv was already history.
 The Germans started to occupy Sevastopol, because the Bolsheviks began to lead away ships.
 Centroflot (the combined fleet revolutionary committee), in order to save the Fleet, took a decision to move it to Novorossiysk.
 But on 30 April 1918, only the small part of the fleet under command of Admiral Sablin, which trusted the Bolsheviks, headed for Novorossiysk and hoisted Russian St. Andrew (saltire) ensigns.
 The greater part of the Ukrainian fleet remained in Sevastopol – there were 30 destroyers and torpedo boats, 25 auxiliaries, 7 battleships and small craft as well as 15 submarines left in Sevastopol under Admiral Myhaylo Ostrogradskiy who in this situation assumed command.

 On 1 May 1918 Germans captured the ships remaining in Sevastopol, because the actions of Bolsheviks violated the peace agreement.
 On 17 June 1918, 1 dreadnought and 6 destroyers returned from Novorossiysk to Sevastopol, where they were also captured.
 The greater part of the ships remaining in Novorossiysk were destroyed by their own crews on Lenin's command.
 In July–November 1918 Germans gradually transferred many ships to the command of Ukrainian government (Hetman Pavlo Skoropadskyi).

 The main Ukrainian sea power concentrated in Odesa and Mykolaiv was more than 20 minesweepers, 7 small cruisers, 1 dreadnought and more than 30 auxiliaries.
 In Sevastopol there were only 2 old battleships under Ukrainian flags.
 On 18 July 1918 the Naval Ministry in Kyiv established new naval ensigns and some rank flags (e.g. flag of Naval Minister, flag of Deputy Minister).
 The old Russian jack remained as Ukrainian naval jack.
 It was regarded as symbol of glory of Black Sea Fleet, whose crews were in large part previously Ukrainian.
 On 17 September Germans gives Ukraine 17 U-boats.

 In December 1918, when naval forces of the Entente were approaching Sevastopol, Ukrainian Rear-admiral V. Klokhkovskyy commanded all ships to hoist Russian St. Andrew (saltire) ensigns.
 It was a demonstration of good intentions for the Entente.
 However, the Entente captured the Black Sea Fleet and subsequently transferred it to the Russian "White" forces.
 In Ukrainian hands remained only small in numbers subdivisions of marines.
 Ukrainian naval authorities existed until 1921.

-List of Ukrainian ships

-The Ukrainian People's Republic had a navy for five months.
-From October 1917 till March 1918 the following came to be at the disposal of the Ukrainians: nine battleships, seven cruisers, 18 destroyers, 14 submarines, 16 patrol ships and avisos, 11 military transports and mother ships.
-Additionally, the Fleet's Headquarters, all military institutions and plants and all coastal fortifications were all manned by Ukrainian personnel.